 The first few ordinances requiring vacant building registration imposed a minor fee to cover administrative costs of processing the paperwork.
 Now cities seem to be getting wiser to the actual direct costs of vacant property to the city.
 You might be thinking we are talking about costs such as conducting "sales on the courthouse steps," or the costs of boarding up buildings or mowing lawns.

 Those can be significant costs in struggling cities, but the far bigger costs are those of fighting fires and dealing with crimes that involve vacant buildings as the setting or where the stash of stolen goods are stored.

 So now we are seeing annual vacant building registration fees in the thousands of dollars rather than the low hundreds.
 The fee in Minneapolis is now more than $7,000 yearly, although the City waives that fee if it reaches a written restoration agreement with the property owner.
 Some cities are using a graduated scale in which the annual fees increase every year that the property is vacant.

-We like the fee schedule imposed by Brooklyn Center, Minnesota, which can be seen on their registration form.
+We like the fee schedule imposed by Brooklyn Center, Minnesota, which can be seen on their vacant building program page.
 Not only does it scale up the longer the property is vacant, but also the fee may be reduced if there are no code violations.
 This leads to our final and most important reason to institute a vacant property registration process, which is obtaining code compliance and re-occupancy.

 Both the data and revenue considerations pale in comparison to the importance of preventing vacancy and addressing it rapidly when it does occur, in our opinion.
 Vacant buildings never get better on their own, so the goal should be a speedy re-use when vacancy does occur.